otto-de/api-guidelines/guidelines/020_guidelines/030_http/5010_should-use-etag-header-for-caching-single-entities.md

 > TODO: [REVIEW] Issue #57

-Using the `ETag` header in combination with the `If-None-Matching` header is a powerful tool for caching resources.
+Using the `ETag` header in combination with the `If-None-Match` header is a powerful tool for caching resources.
 This approach offers a solution where other caching headers (e.g. `Cache-Control` or `Expires`) hint at a _stale_ resource on the client side.

 ```sh
 GET /products/abc123 HTTP/1.1